azzamsa/emacs.d/README.md

 # Azzamsa's Emacs config

-This is my emacs config.
+This is my emacs configuration.

+If you're looking for a nice (copy and use) scripts, check out my [script.el](https://github.com/azzamsa/scripts.el)

 ## Inspired by: